Distance learning course for cat first aid.

 Get Module 1 now and study at your leisure, when you are comfortable and confident, request the question sheet, send it back to us with your answers and weill send module two.

-When all modules are complete and you have achieved 80% or over correct, you will receive your certificate via email to print and display!
+When all modules are complete you will receive your certificate via email to print and display!

 You can save it on your computer and even email to anybody who may need to see your qualification.